Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: Introduction

-In Lednický-Lyuboshitz model, the weight due to the final state interactions (FSIs) of each pair from the phase space is calculated as the square of the properly symmetrizied wavefunction averaged over the total pair spin and the distribution of relative distances of particle emission points in the pair rest frame ~\cite{LL,note,a221,ll05}.
+In Lednick\'y-Lyuboshitz model, the weight due to the final state interactions (FSIs) of each pair from the phase space is calculated as the square of the properly symmetrized wavefunction averaged over the total pair spin and the distribution of relative distances of particle emission points in the pair rest frame ~\cite{LL,note,ll05}.
 For a pair of particles composed of two particles, the calculation process of the correlation function may vary with the variety of particles~\cite{int,zero,deu}.
-The input parameters in the model for $\overline{p}-{}^3\overline{H}e$ correlation function come from previous $p-{}^3\!He$ scattering experiment ~\cite{sca,zero}.
-Thus we can compare the correlation functions from phase space with and without ${}^4\overline{L}i$ emission.
+The momentum information of $\rm{\overline{p}}$ and $\rm{\overline{{}^3He}}$ comes from the blast-wave model, and the position information comes from the assumed Gaussian source.
+The radius of the Gaussian source depends on the centrality of collisions.
+The input parameters in the model for $\rm{\overline{p}}$-$\rm{\overline{{}^3He}}$ correlation function come from previous $\rm{p}$-$\rm{{}^3\!He}$ scattering experiment ~\cite{sca,zero}.
+Thus we can compare the correlation functions from phase space with and without $\rm{\overline{{}^4Li}}$ emission.

-The paper is organized as follows.
+The rest of paper is organized as follows.
 Section \ref{sec:THEORY} briefly reviews the definition of correlation function and the method of obtaining correlation function in experiments and theory.
-Here the blast-wave model is used to generate the phase space, and then Lednický-Lyuboshitz model is applied to calculate the correlation function.
-In Section \ref{sec:RESULTS} the correlation function of $\overline{p}-{}^3\overline{H}e$ is given and the results are discussed.
-A summary is given in Sec. \ref{sec:SUMMARY}, and experimental detect for ${}^4\overline{L}i$ is proposed.
+Here the blast-wave model is used to generate the phase space of the fireball, and then Lednick\'y-Lyuboshitz model is applied to calculate the correlation function.
+In Section \ref{sec:RESULTS} the correlation function of $\rm{\overline{p}}$-$\rm{\overline{{}^3He}}$ is given and the results are discussed.
+A summary is given in Sec. \ref{sec:SUMMARY}.